matomo-org/developer-documentation/docs/4.x/in-depth-vue.md

 This documents advanced and/or uncommon patterns found in Matomo's use of Vue.

+## Vue compilation

+Plugin UMD modules are compiled through the Vue CLI tool.
+This tool uses Webpack and passes the code in a plugin's `vue/` directory through the TypeScript compiler, then passes that output through babel to generate the final UMD modules.

+The base configuration for webpack is determined by the Vue CLI tool, but it is customized in the `vue.config.js` file.
+The webpack configuration is also partially where the TypeScript compiler is configured (the main place being the tsconfig.json file).
+Babel is configured primarily in the `babel.config.js` file.

+During development, TypeScript is configured to do a passthrough transpile only.
+This means it does very little type checking to keep compilation times fast.
+For the production UMD files however, we turn on full type checking.
+The output of this type information is stored in the `@types` directory, and is only needed and present during development.

 ## Stateful Directives

 In Vue, directives are meant to be stateless.
 The same is not true in AngularJS, the previous framework Matomo